-- physical including fencing, gates and quarantine signs to restrict vehicular movements and the entry of people - policies that restrict the movements of visitors onto the farm within certain time frames, e.g. after visiting other avian properties - showering onto properties and/or sheds with a change into farm clothing - the exclusion of wild birds and particularly waterfowl from access to areas in which poultry are located - the effective sanitation of surface water - the avoidance of horizontal contacts between other poultry, pigs and disposables such as reused egg fillers - zonal and boundary baiting for vermin.
+- physical including fencing, gates and quarantine signs to restrict vehicular movements and the entry of people. - policies that restrict the movements of visitors onto the farm within certain time frames, e.g. after visiting other avian properties. - showering onto properties and/or sheds with a change into farm clothing. - the exclusion of wild birds and particularly waterfowl from access to areas in which poultry are located. - the effective sanitation of surface water and captured rainwater. - the avoidance of horizontal contacts between other poultry, pigs and disposables such as reused egg fillers. - zonal and boundary baiting for vermin. - only introduce birds to the farm if they are of equal or better health status than animals on farm.
+If health status is unknown, isolate them in separate production areas or dedicated guarantine facilities. - routine isolation of introduced birds is good biosecurity practice, irrespective of their status.